banulalakwindu/Secure-HTTP-HTTPS-Exploration/README.md

 Send a GET request to http://localhost:3000 (use your browser or Postman)

-#### :four: Step 04: Capture Details
+#### :four: Step 04: Capture Request and Response from Wireshark

-Capture Request and Response from Wireshark
+Analyzing the Wireshark captures for the HTTP endpoint, you can observe that the communication between the client and server occurs in plain text.
+The lack of encryption in HTTP allows for easy inspection of the transmitted data.
+Both the client's request and the server's response are visible, making it susceptible to eavesdropping.

 ### :lock: HTTPS Endpoint